 Setting a fair but significant minimum order qualifying value for orders to qualify for free shipping can encourage shoppers to spend more so they buy enough products to unlock the free shipping incentive.

 This keeps your stock moving and raises overall revenue for your shop.

 They key to this method is you want your buyers asking themselves, “How can I get free shipping?”

-What stores offer free shipping?
+What stores offer free shipping and returns?

 The sudden introduction of shipping charges is the No.1 cause of shopping cart abandonment.

 All your marketing and conversion rate optimization work can be undone in a split second when you hit your customers with a surprise fee.

 It has been shown to influence a shoppers buying decisions, in thousands of A/B test, in many consumer psychology studies and in tons of surveys.